avinazz3/arki-mvp/README.md

      - Calculate how to allocate the funds according to your portfolio allocation
      - Place market orders to purchase the required securities
      - Show you a summary of the executed trades
+     - View the ordersheet in the `logs/orders.csv` file

 4. **Scheduler**:
    - The system runs a scheduler that periodically:
      - Processes any pending cash deposits
-     - Can be configured to automatically rebalance your portfolio (currently commented out)
+     - Can be configured to automatically rebalance your portfolio

 5. **Error Handling**:
    - If TWS is not running, you'll receive appropriate error messages